 Can you choose the specialty of your choice?

 No, you can’t always choose the specialty of your choice.
-However, if you choose the specialty in which there’s already deficiency, you can get that easily, e.g. anesthesia and surgery.
+However, if you choose the specialty in which there’s already deficiency, you can get that easily, e.g. anaesthesia and surgery.

-Doctors apply for part one permission by giving three specialisties as choices and are given the permission in the one that requires most trainees.
+Doctors apply for part one permission by giving three specialities as choices and are given the permission in the one that requires most trainees.